DevCloudFE/vue-devui/packages/devui-vue/docs/en-US/index.md

 # Quick Start

-Guide you how to use DevUI in your project
+Guide you how to use DevUI in your project.

 ### Vue version

-Vue version currently supported ^3.0.0
+Vue version currently supported ^3.0.0.

 ### 1. Create a project

-It is recommended to use @vite/cli to create your project
+It is recommended to use @vite/cli to create your project.

 ```shell
 yarn create vite my-vue-app --template vue-ts